PalverZ/PalverZExhaustRecycler/readme.md

 PalverZ Exhaust Recyclers
-A part to make the engine attached below it produce a small amount of mono propellant, look for the part under utilities, after researching fuel systems.
+A part to make the (Liquid Fuel and Oxidizer) engine attached below it produce a small amount of mono propellant, look for the part under utilities, after researching fuel systems.
 Inspired by RoverDudes work with Karbonite Engines

 License: